cmsj/cmsj.github.io/_posts/2010-12-14-old-and-new-mixing-irssi-and-iphones.md

 ---
-title: Old and new: Mixing irssi and iPhones for fun and no profit
+title: "Old and new: Mixing irssi and iPhones for fun and no profit"
 date: 2010-12-14
 ---